by Johnathan Arnold, General Editor

 For a summary of house style, read A Guide for Guest Writers.
 This guide further delineates our preferences to be used as a reference for editors and regular contributors.

-The God's Missionary Church blog strives to maintain a style which is academically excellent but, whenever appropriate, warm and conversational in tone.
+The God's Missionary Church Blog strives to maintain a style which is academically excellent yet warm and conversational in tone.

 Resource list.
-If sources were consulted by the author, a resource list should appear at the bottom of his or her article.
+If sources were consulted by the author, a list titled "Resources" should appear at the bottom of his or her article.
 Footnotes should not be used.

 Consulted sources, not quoted.
 All heavily consulted sources should be included in the resource list, even if they were not directly quoted.